 And Then I Lost My Job

 Losing your job is always a bad thing, right?
 I remember that morning vividly.
 I went into work like any other day, sat at my desk, and opened my computer.
 That’s when I was told I had a meeting to attend at 9:30 a.m.
 A meeting?
-I checked my calendar.
-NO meeting appointments.
-Hmmmm….
+I had no idea I was about to walk into an office where 3 people sat waiting to tell me my position had been terminated.

 I was calm as they gave me my options.
 As a union member with high seniority I could do one of three things: